Text Link

 4. Obsessing over “clean” food planning, preparation, and consumption

-6. Viewing food as a source of health as opposed to pleasure
+6. Viewing food as the primary source of health

 7. Caring a great deal about what others are eating